Company registration Germany

 |Shelf companies available||Yes|

-The first step to registering your company is getting approval to set up a bank account.
-To be able to register your company, you need to obtain the share capital payment certificate from the bank.
-While this process is underway, we prepare your company documents and inform you on the process as we go.
+The first step in the process of company registration Germany is getting approval to set up a bank account where the share capital has to be paid.
+To be able to register a company in Germany, you need to obtain the share capital payment certificate from the bank.
+While this process is underway, we prepare your company documents and inform you on the process of setting up a company in Germany as we go.

-The timescale of the process will depend on which one of our options you choose (with visit or without, high street bank or online bank).
-Regardless of your selection, you’ll be required to certify and submit documentation in order to proceed to the next step.
+The timescale will depend on which one of our options you choose (with visit or without, high street bank or online bank).
+Regardless of your selection, you’ll be required to certify and submit documentation in order to proceed to the next step of the process of registering company in Germany.

-This required documentation will be different for every client, depending on the country of residence, and/or the country of origin of the parent company in case you’re registering a subsidiary.
+This required documentation will be differently certified, depending on the country of residence, and/or the country of origin of the parent company in case you’re registering a subsidiary.

-Every director, shareholder, and member of the company structure will be required to submit the following:
+Every director, shareholder, and member of the company structure will be required to submit the following prior to company registration Germany:

 - A copy of their passport (certification will be needed in some cases)